What is Advanced Metering Infrastructure (AMI)?

 - Load management to optimize system peaks.

-Once the system is fully deployed, customers will have access to more detailed information on their energy use patterns through an on-line customer service portal.
-More information will be provided when the website becomes operational.
+Customers now have access to more detailed information on their energy use patterns through an on-line customer service portal.

 Will Advance Metering cause an increase in my utility bills?

 Energy usage is dependent on appliances used in your home and energy use habits.
 The AMI metering technology is the same as meters we have been using for the last 10 years.
 So no increase in electric consumption will result from use of Advanced Metering.
 Funding for the $3.1 million AMI project will come from budgeted cash reserves.

 What if I don’t want an Advanced Meter?

 MPU would request you contact us at the number below to discuss your concerns and options.
 We want to ensure you have the best possible information prior to making this decision.
 MPU does have a mechanism to allow customers to Opt Out of the Advanced Metering program, under certain circumstances.
 Customers choosing this option will forego all the benefits associated with this technology, including valuable usage information, and automatic outage notification.